Operations on the Hochschild Bicomplex of a Diagram of Algebras: Strong Homotopy Lie Algebras

 \subsubsection{One}

 Let $\onecat$ be the category with a single object, $1$ and only the identity morphism.
 A diagram $\A:\onecat\to\Alg_\Bbbk$ is equivalent to a single algebra, $A=\A(1)$.
-The full Hochschild bicomplex is unnecessarily messy in this case, but the normalized complex reduces to the Hochschild complex of $A$:
+The full Hochschild bicomplex is unnecessarily messy in this case, but the reduced complex simplifies to the Hochschild complex of $A$:

-On this normalized complex, all of the higher brackets, $\widehat L_n$ for $n\geq3$, vanish, and the $\Linfty$-algebra is just the usual differential graded Lie algebra.
+On this reduced complex, all of the higher brackets vanish, $\widehat L_n=0$ for $n\geq3$, and the $\Linfty$-algebra is just the usual differential graded Lie algebra.